Last Updated: September 4, 2023 by Flora Gibbins

 Are you thinking of adding tank mates for your Neon Tetras?
 Well, you need to think about keeping them with companions that are compatible not just in temperament but in habitat, water quality, and diet as well.

 So you want species that are chill and peaceful.
 Aggressive fish will only stress your neons, making them susceptible to infections and diseases.
-You’d also want to ensure they are about the same size.
-Larger fish may end up just considering tiny Neons as tasty treats.
+You’d also want to ensure they are about the same size, or else larger fish may end up just considering tiny Neons as tasty treats.

 Compatible Tank Mates